Andre-FP/Facial-Recognition/README.md

 Polytech work in computer vision for facial recognition of all classmates of the course of computer vision.

-It was used the library DeepFace to extract the embeddings, and classifier models to determine from which person belongs the photo.
+The DeepFace library was used to extract the embeddings, and classical classifier models were evaluated to determine to which person the photo belongs.

 ![Example1](images-demo/me_identification.JPG)

 ## Dataset

-It was used a dataset with 10 photos of each person in the class, that is composed of 11 people, with the face well appeared in each of them.
+A dataset with 10 photos of each person in the class, composed of 11 people, was used, with the face clearly visible in each photo.

 ## Implementation

-For the implementation of the solution it was necessary a sequence of steps.
-At first, it was necessary to cut all the photos to only appear the face of each person.
-As the dataset is the ground truth, it was made by hand, with each person cutting your own photos, so it didn't turn a long work.
+For the implementation of the solution, a sequence of steps was necessary.
+At first, it was necessary to crop all the photos to only show the face of each person.
+Since the dataset is the ground truth, it was done by hand, with each person cropping their own photos so that this task wouldn't take too long.

-The sequence of steps of the implementation consisted in extracting the embeddings of the image, and to train a classifier to determine who is the author of the photo.
+The sequence of implementation steps consisted in extracting the embeddings of the image, and training a classifier to determine who is the author of the photo.

 ### Embeddings Extraction

-To extract the embeddings it was used the library DeepFace, that offers a framework to facilitate the testing of differents models to do it.
-So, using that library it was tested the "VGG-Face" and "Facenet512" models.
+To extract the embeddings, the library DeepFace was used, that offers a framework to facilitate the testing of differents models for embeddings extraction.
+This way, it was tested the "VGG-Face" and "Facenet512" models.

 ### Face Classification

-For the classification part, it was tested many models to get the best, and compare the results:
-MLPClassifier, KNN, SVMClassifier, LinearDiscriminantAnalysis, QuadraticDiscriminantAnalysis and GaussianNB.
+For the classification part, many models were tested to find the best one, and to compare the results: MLPClassifier, KNN, SVMClassifier, LinearDiscriminantAnalysis, QuadraticDiscriminantAnalysis and GaussianNB.

-The input of the model was the embeddings and the ground truth the name of the person.
+The model's input was the embeddings and the ground truth the person's name.

 ### Data Augmentation

-To get good results it was necessary to do data augmentation techniques.
-The reason is because the dataset is too short for each person, and it doesn't cover many possible scenarios that happen in real time.
+To achieve good results, it was necessary to apply data augmentation techniques.
+The reason is that the amount of data for each person is limited, and it doesn't cover many possible scenarios that may occur in real time.

-So, the techinique applied was the variation of luminosity of the photo, and it improved the results considerably.
+So, the technique applied was the variation of luminosity of the photo, which improved the results considerably.

 ![Data Augmentation](images-demo/data_augmentation.JPG)